Prashanth-BC/zeppelin/README.md

-# Configuring zeppelin on windows.
+# Configuring zeppelin for spark and pyspark on windows.

 ## Steps: